 - Problem starting up the engine

 - The vehicle takes a long time to start or doesn’t start at all, especially in cold weather, because the ignition will not be able to transmit the needed amount of charge to each spark plug.

 - Check engine light comes on

-- The ECU has a log for faults, in which it records the sensor's readings and reports them to the driver through the check engine light in the dashboard.
+- The ECU has a fault log, which records the sensor’s readings and reports them to the driver through the check engine light in the dashboard.